 IDOE USDA Foods Sweep and Carryover Policies

 The USDA Foods carryover/sweep policy dictates how excess USDA Foods at processors and the state assigned warehouses are managed, primarily focusing on ensuring efficient use and minimizing waste.
-USDA requires Recipient Agencies (schools and residential childcare institutions on the program, to utilize all USDA Foods in the school year allocated.
+USDA requires Recipient Agencies (RA), which includes schools and residential childcare institutions on the program, to utilize all USDA Foods in the school year allocated.
 RAs should monitor USDA Foods inventory and remain in compliance with USDA’s six month inventory policy .

 Direct Delivered USDA Foods

 Unused Direct Delivered (Brown Box) USDA Foods are subject to being swept for non-use and/or excess inventory at the state assigned warehouses.
-Direct USDA Foods do not carry over to the next school year; instead, various mechanisms like surplus dumps and school to school inventory transfers to prevent excess inventory and carryover are employed.
+Direct delivered USDA Foods do not carry over to the next school year; instead, various mechanisms like surplus dumps and school to school inventory transfers to prevent excess inventory and carryover are employed.
 Direct delivered cases remaining at the state assigned warehouse are charged to IDOE until they are delivered to the schools.
 Case amounts and current direct delivered inventory should be monitored on IDOE’s Child Nutrition Program website.

 Surplus Dumps